 For lunch, we had a semester first, a meal out, at the restaurant below the Antigua Yacht Club, during which we could see the early finishers arriving back to the dock.
 It made us imagine what it must be like to return to the dock before 1 pm.
 Ocean Star is wonderful in so many ways, but the speed in a race is not her strongest point.

 This afternoon brought the toughest challenge of the past few days.
 Marine Biology Exam 3!

-The evening is rounding of the 2019 Antigua Classic Yacht Regatta with the prize giving ceremony.
+The evening is rounding up the 2019 Antigua Classic Yacht Regatta with the prize-giving ceremony.
 Here’s hoping we won something!
 This evening also posts an opportunity for our students to have a night out, the first of classics.